Jianningli/MIA/README.md

 * ## patch-wise skull completion
   the deep learning model scans the entire skull in a (3D) patch-wise manner.
 When the 3D patch contains no defected region, the model simply reconstruct/reproduce the input patch.
 When the patch contains the defected region (e.g., the middle four patches), the model reproduces the input patch while at the same time filling the hole.
-The output is the same skull with the hole filled.
+The output is the same skull with the hole filled. the skull shape completion algorithm is integrated in a web-interfaced cloud platform [studierfenster](http://studierfenster.tugraz.at/), and can be tried out interactively.
+A [Youtube video](https://www.youtube.com/watch?v=pt-jw8nXzgs&feature=youtu.be) is also provided as a tutorial to the use of the platform.

 ![example](https://github.com/li-jianning/patch-based-skull-completion/blob/master/images/patch-wise.gif)